rafaelromao/keyboards/docs/romak.md

   <img src="../img/heat_en_qwerty.png" width="450" />
 </p>

 Romak is more balanced for Portuguese than English, so if English is your primary language, it is recommended to swap two key pairs, HM and DT.
-This could be called Romak-DH then.
+This could be called Romak-DH.

 ### Finger Usage
 Pinkies will get less load in Romak, by design.
 This load will go to the ring and middle fingers.